rianoc/geo/README.md

 ./run.sh
 ```

-This uses the google [s2 library](https://github.com/google/s2geometry), as a q shared object.
+This uses the Google [S2 library](https://github.com/google/s2geometry), as a shared object.

 When loading data, the function `ids[lats;lons]` is used to map `(lat;lon)` coordinates on a sphere to one-dimensional cell ids.
 These are stored as 32-bit integers with the `p#` attribute applied.